-The best strategy, in summary, is to treat magazines as a commodity and to stockpile as many of them as you can, just as you want to stockpile as much ammunition as you can as well.
-Aim to buy six magazines initially, and then add on to your stockpile gradually from there as you see fit.
-Remember, you can never truly have enough, so there’s no point at which you should tell yourself to quit adding onto your stockpile.
+The best strategy, in summary, is to treat magazines as a commodity and stockpile as many of them as possible, just as you want to stockpile as much ammunition as you can.
+Aim to buy six magazines initially and then gradually add to your stockpile as you see fit.
+Remember, you can never truly have enough, so there’s no point at which you should tell yourself to quit adding to your stockpile.

 Just make sure that the magazines that you do buy are reliable and well made.
 With that in mind, we’ll next talk about the top features to look for in an AR-10 magazine.

 Suggested read: We also covered AR-10 stocks.
 In this article we tell you everything you need to know in order to buy a stock that fits your needs.

 These are the most important factors to consider when looking for a new magazine for your AR-10.

 Magazines these days can be made out of a wide variety of different materials, including polymer, aluminum, and steel, or a combination of those.
 For example, Lancer magazines use a polymer magazine with a steel follower and lips.